-We’ve compiled a list of podcasts that will help keep you up to speed with wellness trends, which can then help you supplement your wellness initiatives.
-Additionally, we strongly recommend sharing these resources with your employees, to help them learn more about the importance of wellness and guide them towards healthy behaviours.
+We’ve compiled a list of podcasts that will keep you up to speed with wellness trends.
+These podcasts, focused on individual well-being, are the perfect compliment to your summer strolls or while you're doing chores around the house.
+We strongly recommend sharing these resources with your employees, to help them learn more about the importance of wellness and guide them towards healthy behaviours.

-About: Wendy and Jess are two dieticians who discuss food, health and nutrition on this podcast.
+About: Wendy and Jess are two dietitians who discuss food, health and nutrition on this podcast.
 Often, they interview leading experts in the field of nutrition.

 2. Feeling Socially Connected

 Did you know that seeing the good in others and feeling more socially connected can allow your team to achieve workplace harmony?

 Social connectedness allows employees to be more willing to learn from one another and share their ideas.
 This not only improves the quality of discussion in the office but allows employees to be more productive as well.
 Additionally, employees who feel isolated at work often show increased absenteeism and decreased focus and engagement*.